Breviloquent adj. Speaking briefly yet clearly.

 In practical terms, breviloquent speech or writing can enhance communication by focusing on the essential message without diluting it with superfluous details.
 For instance, in a business meeting or a presentation, being breviloquent can help keep the audience engaged and ensure that key points are conveyed effectively.
 The ability to be breviloquent reflects an understanding of the importance of economy in language, emphasizing the value of saying more with less.

-However, breviloquence is not just about reducing word count; it’s about achieving clarity and impact with minimalism.
+However, breviloquence is not just about reducing word count; it is about achieving clarity and impact with minimalism.
 Effective breviloquence requires skill and precision, as the speaker or writer must carefully choose their words to ensure that every sentence contributes meaningfully to the overall message.
-When done well, breviloquent communication can be powerful and persuasive, demonstrating respect for the audience’s time and attention while delivering information in a clear, impactful way.
+When done well, breviloquent communication can be powerful and persuasive, demonstrating respect for the audience's time and attention while delivering information in a clear, impactful way.

 Brief and to the point,

-breviloquent words take flight—
+breviloquent words take flight

 clarity in words.